 September is National Preparedness Month.
+With the added dangers of COVID-19 – it has never been more important to get prepared now!
 The following article will provide you with the steps to take to make sure your home or business possessions are safe and secure from the possibilities of fire damage, water damage, theft or natural disaster.

 Major disasters occur frequently.
 This is especially true in New England where the fall, winter and even spring months can pose the threat of serious storms.
 When a disaster strikes, your loved ones may not all be together, and you will want to have a plan that everyone can follow from wherever they might be.
 It is important to be informed about what can be done should any mishap occur in our lives.
 There are times when events we don’t expect happen and turn our worlds upside down, including flooding or fire.
 Sometimes these events can be tragic, which is why National Preparedness Month is so important.
 Tragic things shouldn’t occur if you are fully prepared should the unexpected happen in life.
 Here are some tips from Insurcomm that can help you make the best of a bad situation.

 National Preparedness Month is in September every year.
 It is a month-long event in the United States that seeks to educate the public on what they can do during potentially dangerous events that could negatively impact the lives of millions.
 The better prepared you are, the less likely there will be the loss of life or an escalation of issues.